gradle/gradle/subprojects/docs/src/docs/release/notes.md

 For more information about this feature, see the corresponding section in the [user guide](userguide/more_about_tasks.html#sec:custom_resource_normalization).

-### Convenience method for declaring Google repository
+### Convenience method for adding Google repository

+A convenience method for the [Google repository](https://developer.android.com/studio/build/dependencies.html#google-maven) was added to `RepositoryHandler`.

-Users of the Google repository `https://maven.google.com` can now use a shortcut method on `RepositoryHandler` for resolving dependencies.
-The following example demonstrates the repository declaration:
+You can now add Google's Maven repository to your build to resolve Android Support Library dependencies instead of downloading them from the Android SDK Manager.
+The following example demonstrates using the new shortcut repository declaration:

     repositories {
         google()